.

 DIY Planting

-What is the best time to plant trees in Winnipeg?
+What is the best time to plant trees?

 The best time for planting trees is late winter or early spring as long as the tree is 'dormant'.
 Trees transplanted in the summer experience shock and stress due to the hot weather which is why it is not recommended to plant at this time.
 Sadly in Winnipeg, the best tree selection is available during the summer.